 Name of Committee/Group Established Membership Role/Terms of Reference Meeting minuted.
-Staff Circumstances Panel (SCP) Established by HR to report to HR and REFSG HR faculty partner (chair) EDI Manager Assistant Director: Digital Innovation and Research Services Head of Research Quality and Policy HR advisor_Faculty Partner (secretary) To review disclosures of individual staff circumstances; To assess the impact of the circumstances on an individual's ability to contribute to the unit output pool; To report to departments on total proportion of staff with circumstances in the unit and applicable unit reductions; To recommend to the faculty REF committees output reductions for the unit and the removal of minimum of one output for individuals (if applicable).
+Staff Circumstances Panel (SCP) Established by HR to report to HR and REFSG HR faculty partner (chair) EDI Manager Assistant Director: Digital Innovation and Research Services Head of Research Quality and Policy HR Faculty Partner (secretary) To review disclosures of individual staff circumstances; To assess the impact of the circumstances on an individual's ability to contribute to the unit output pool; To report to departments on total proportion of staff with circumstances in the unit and applicable unit reductions; To recommend to the faculty REF committees output reductions for the unit and the removal of minimum of one output for individuals (if applicable).
 Appeals Panel Established HR and to report to HR and the REFSG.
-Deputy Director of HR (chair) Associate Dean from another faculty to the appellant and not involved on a REF committee ECR representative HR representative with E&D responsibility Associate Director of Research Services (to act as secretary and REF guidance adviser to the panel) To hear formal appeals on decisions regarding identification of staff as independent researchers; To decide if the original decision should be upheld or reopened.
+Deputy Director of HR (chair) Associate Dean from another faculty to the appellant and not involved on a REF committee ECR representative HR representative with E&D responsibility Associate Director of Research Services (to act as secretary and REF guidance adviser to the panel) Meeting minuted.
+To hear formal appeals on decisions regarding identification of staff as independent researchers; To decide if the original decision should be upheld or reopened.
 Meeting minuted.
-Role Details Vice-Chancellor The VC will confi rm the REF 2021 submission on the recommendat tion of the REF Steering Group.
+Role Details Vice-Chancellor The VC will conf irm the REF 2021 submission on the recommendate tion of the REF Steering Group.
 Pro-Vice-Chancellor (Research and Enterprise) The PVC (R&E) chairs the REFSG and is the University lead for the REF submission.
 Cross-Faculty Associate Dean for Research The Cross-Faculty Associate Dean for Research deputises for PVC (R&E) when necessary and oversees the impact and environment aspects of the REF submission.
 Associate Deans for Research/ Research Enhancement Directors The Faculty REF leads (either the associate dean for research or the research enhancements director) coordinate work at the faculty level and chair the faculty REF committee.
 Head of department Work with Research Director/UOA coordinator to ensure all eligible staff are considered for submission and to make recommendation to faculty REF committees on content of unit submission including staff eligibility, outputs, environment and impact submission.

 Name of Established Membership Role/Terms of Reference

 Committee/Group

-Research .
+Research Validate data in I Pure REF module.
+Coordinate the UOA submission.
 Coordinate the drafting the unit environment statement.

-Directors/UOA REF committees on content of unit submission including staff eligibility,
+Directors/UOA In liaison with he ad of department make recommer ndation to faculty REF committees on content of unit submission including staff eligibility,

-coordinators outputs, environr nent and impact submission.
+coordinators ment and impact submission.

+, •

-Associate Director of Overall professio nal lead for REF submission and professional supp ort and member of the REFSG.
+Associate Director of Overall professional lead for REF submission and professional support and member of the REFSG.
 Responsible for drafting Code of Practice.

 Research Services

 Head of Research Lead on the operationalisation of the university's REF preparations and project manage REF submission.
-Secretary to REFSG.

 Quality and Policy

-Research To assist and su pport preparations for REF submissions across fact Ities.
+REF Preparation To assist and support preparations for REF submissions across faculties.
 Provide training on REF module in Pure.

-Development Officer

-(REF)/REF

-Preparation

 Manager/ Research

 Enhancement

 Manager